ChordPro/chordpro/docs/content/ChordPro-GUI-Tasks.md

  * Sharps when transposing up, flats when transposing down
  * Always use sharps
  * Always use flats
+ * Follow the key of the song
+   Keys that have sharps in the signature will use sharps, otherwise flats will be used

 ## Custom Tasks